33 Things to Do in Minneapolis in Winter (2024)

 The Kiwanis Holiday Lights show is a free event that started in 2012, completely run by volunteers, collecting food for local food shelves.

-The light show typically opens just after Thanksgiving with a fun, holiday-themed parade.
+The light show typically opens just after Thanksgiving with a fun, holiday-themed parade where Santa will flip the switch for the almost 2 million holiday lights.

 14. Go Cross Country Skiing